AREVD/AREVD/README.md

 **Distance (mm) to shift EVD destination Right (+) or Left (-):** 0

 Since there is only one series, we choose a series UID of "None".
 The index of the largest region to be considered the ventricle would be "0" since the largest, dark continuous region corresponds to the ventricles.
 The sensitivity is "Low" because there is another region that is lighter than the ventricles, but darker than the surrounding brain.
 This lower value for sensitivity helps distinguish between the darker ventricle and this lighter bleed.
-The degrees to rotate up and down would be "40" since in the sagittal view of the CT scan, the skull dips downward.
+The degrees to rotate up and down would be "40" since the skull dips downward in the sagittal view of the CT scan.
 This positive 40 correction allows the scan to be rotated up to fix the orientation.
 The degrees rotated to the right or left is "0" since the CT scan is in the correct orientation in that direction.
 The iterations of erosions and dilations are found by trial and error to be "2".
 This is the lowest number of iterations that produces a refined result without eroding away too many important features of the ventricles.
 The Z-index is found using the instructions earlier to be "55".
 Because is the obstruction of the bleed from the right side, we choose to start the EVD from the left side.
-Because the ventricles aren't shifted from the midline, the distance (mm) to shift EVD destination right or left will be "0".
+Because the ventricles aren't shifted from the midline, the distance (mm) to shift the EVD destination right or left will be "0".

 If these values are inputted, this output should be produced: